Refty/thingy/README.rst

 Thingy
 ======

-Dictionary as an object, that can have different views
+Dictionary as an object, that can have different dictionary views

 Install